LanceSanterre/elk_nerd_2026_study/README.md

 The analysis is broken into three parts:

 1. Calling Response Model
-Look at what factors increase the probability of getting an elk response.
+Looks at what factors increase the probability of getting an elk response.

 2. Shot Opportunity Model
-Look at what factors increase the chance that a response leads to a shot opportunity.
+Looks at what factors increase the chance that a response leads to a shot opportunity.

 3. Recovery Model
-Look at what factors influence whether a shot animal is recovered.
+Looks at what factors influence whether a shot animal is recovered.

 The idea is not just to build predictive models, but to understand which variables actually matter.